shortdark/num-of-posts/post-volume-stats/readme.txt

 == Changelog ==

+= 3.1.17 =

+* Fixed bug where a selected user meant that it wasn't recognizing the selected year on "Days Between Posts".
+* Tidied up code and removed WordPress notices.

 = 3.1.16 =

 * Setting added to make max. interval between posts 30 to 80 days for "Days Between Posts".
 Longer intervals take longer to load in "Compare Years" table.